|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 18: Hwange National Park - game drives

 Today we enjoy 2 games drives to explore the superb wildlife in the park.
 We set out in the very early morning and late afternoon as these are the best times for wildlife viewing as the animals are most active during the cooler times and often rest during the heat of midday.
-Overnight in Hwange National Park.
+Dinner and overnight in Hwange National Park.

 Day 19: Village visit, Feel the Thunder of Victoria Falls, Zambezi Sunset Cruise, Life & Times of Stanely & Livingstone